SaimAhmad-h/NLP-ReviewEngine/README.md

 The dataset is class-imbalanced.
 Plain accuracy would be misleadingly high if the model ignored minority classes.
 Weighted F1 balances precision and recall across all classes fairly.

 **What is NMF?**
 Non-negative Matrix Factorization factorizes the TF-IDF matrix into topic-word and document-topic components.
 It is unsupervised — it discovers latent themes without needing labelled data.

-On small or homogeneous datasets, topics may not be cleanly separable.
+**What was the data leakage issue and how was it fixed?**
+The original code duplicated 40 reviews ×6 = 240 rows, then split into train/test.
+This meant identical sentences appeared in both sets — the model memorized rather than learned, producing a fake F1 of 1.0.
+The fix was to split first on unique reviews, then duplicate only the training portion.

 ---